propyless/openshift-integration-test/README.md

 ./integ-test.sh -H https://web.ocp.local:8443 -c $HOME/.kube/integ_config -a "dotnet~https://github.com/redhat-developer/s2i-dotnetcore-ex.git#dotnetcore-1.1" --context_dir app --app_name integ-test -L .

 *Cavecats*:
-If a template is used, it should be made sure that the name of the build and service be set to $APPLICATION_NAME
+If a template is used, it should be made sure that the name of the build and service be set to $APPLICATION_NAME.

 ### Help Output